Scherrik/se_mcm/docs/software-architecture-document.md

 ### 11.1 Tactics:
 Our main goal and discussed tactics focuss on modifiability.
 We used the provided checklist and discussed how we need to implement certain features to achieve the desired goal.
 You can find the whole ASR document on github.

 [ASR_Modifiability](./ArchitectureSignificantRequirements/Architecture-Design-and-Tactics.md)

-The document is also appended below:
+The rest of chapter 11 is this document also appended below:

 #### 11.1.1 Data model:
 The addition of encryption changes a part of the data model (primarly the database of the backend!
 The frontend while be mostly unaffected)

-=> data abstraction: database attributes (public key etc)
+=> Data abstraction: database attributes (public key etc)

-Theming:
+##### Theming of the GUI:
-change of name, colour etc. by the user change of web overlay theme colours
+- Change of name, colour etc. by the user
+- Change of web overlay theme colours

+=> visibility of attributes and privileges to the user

+##### Data abstraction:
-=> visibility of attributes and privileges to the user data abstraction: Use of data strings and flags to exchange data and information between server and client ==> keep number and severity of modifications to the minimum (small changes) Tactics to achieve this goals:
+Use of data strings and flags to exchange data and information between server and client.

+==> keep number and severity of modifications to the minimum (small changes)

+#### Tactics to achieve this goals:
 Simple structured and extendible backend database Frontend that provides the needed funtions to access the data